Crystalline glazed pottery

-The pots are first fired to 1000c called a bisque firing, the glaze is then applied, and the pot is fired again, this time to 1260c in an electric kiln.
+The pots are first fired to 1000c, called a bisque firing, the glaze is then applied, the pot is fired again, this time to 1260c in an electric kiln.

-Once the kiln reaches temperature, (1260c) the lid is lifted and the kiln is quickly cooled to 1000c.
-At this stage the glaze is in a molten state (similar to partially set jello)
+Once the kiln reached temperature the lid is lifted and the kiln is quickly cooled to 1000c.
+At this stage the glaze is in a molten state ( similar to partially set jello).

 The kiln temperature is held there for 4 to 6 hours.
 In this period two atoms come together and form a nucleus (seed), from which the crystals grow.

-The glaze is comprised of approximately 25% zinc oxide, and 25% silica.
-They join in the firing process to form the natural mineral Willemite, also called Zinc Orthosilicate.
+The glaze is comprised of approximately 25% zinc oxide, and 25% silioa.
+They join together in the firing process to form the natural mineral Willemite, also called Zinc Orthosilicate.

-Colour in the glaze is created by oxides, such as cobalt, iron, copper, manganese, nickle and titanium.
-Combinations of these oxides create different colours.
+Colour in the glaze is created by oxides, such as cobalt, iron, copper, manganese, nickel and titanium.
+Combinations of these oxide create different colours.

-A pedestal the same diameter as the base of the pot is glued to the pot, this allows the glaze to flow off the pot and catch in the basin.
+A pedestal the same diameter as the base of the pot is glued to the pot, this allows the glaze to run off the pot and catch in the basin.

 The glaze has no aluminum in it, making it very fluid at 1260c.

-Once the pot is fired the pedestal is broken off leaving a rough surface that must be ground smooth.
+Once the pot is fired the pedestal is broken off leaving a rough surface, that must be ground off.